bbauska/Coursera-Bootstrap/README.md

 -   Include the Bootstrap CSS and JS classes into a web page

-### <b>Note: Please remember to retain the folder and all the files that you create in this exercise.
+<h4><b>Note: Please remember to retain the folder and all the files that you create in this exercise.
 Further exercises will build upon the files that you create in this exercise.
 DO NOT DELETE the files at the end of the exercise.</b>

-### Setting up the Project Folder
+<h4>Setting up the Project Folder

 -   Go to a convenient folder location on your computer and download the
     <b><i>Bootstrap4-starter.zip</i></b> file using the link provided at the top